tejajagadeep/fse-basics/interview/system-design/system-design.md

 }
 ```

-_Explanation_: The `Penguin` class violates LSP because it cannot be used as a `Bird` in places where `Bird` is expected (e.g., calling `fly()` will cause an exception).4. **I - Interface Segregation Principle (ISP)** **Definition** : Clients should not be forced to implement interfaces they do not use.
-This means an interface should have only the methods that are relevant to the specific implementing class.**Explanation** : A large, monolithic interface should be split into smaller, more specific interfaces to avoid forcing classes to implement unnecessary methods.**Right Way** :
+_Explanation_: The `Penguin` class violates LSP because it cannot be used as a `Bird` in places where `Bird` is expected (e.g., calling `fly()` will cause an exception).

+### 4. **I - Interface Segregation Principle (ISP)**

+**Definition**: Clients should not be forced to implement interfaces they do not use.
+This means an interface should have only the methods that are relevant to the specific implementing class.

+**Explanation**: A large, monolithic interface should be split into smaller, more specific interfaces to avoid forcing classes to implement unnecessary methods.

+**Right Way**:

 - Create specific interfaces for each set of related methods.